data analysis19 min read

 • Speed: 7/10

-• Cost: 6/10 (requires Plus subscription for meaningful use)
+• Cost: 6/10 (paid plan may be needed for sustained use)

 4. Microsoft Copilot for Excel — Best for Excel Users